Contact Us for a Free Consultation (213) 542-0979

 What Must Be Proven to Get Convicted of Penal Code 422 PC Criminal Threats?

-For instance, making gestures along with verbal threats such as “I'm going to kill you” is normally sufficient to support a charge of PC 422 criminal threats.
+For instance, making gestures along with verbal threats such as “I'm going to kill you” is usually sufficient to support a charge of PC 422 criminal threats.

-Further, in order to secure a conviction, the threat has to involve a great bodily injury or death.
+Further, to secure a conviction, the threat has to involve a significant bodily injury or death.
 Any threat short of this requirement will not be sufficient to support a charge under this statute.

-Finally, to convict someone, the threat in question has to place the victim in fear.
-This is the point where prosecutors can face a challenge in proving their criminal threats case as this is clearly subjective.
+Finally, to convict someone, the threat has to place the victim in fear.
+Prosecutors can face a challenge in proving their criminal threats case, as this is subjective.

-If it can't be proven they were placed in actual fear, then the changes are not supported by sufficient evidence.
+If it can't be proven they were placed in actual fear, then sufficient evidence does not support the changes.

-One final note on factors that have to be proven to a criminal threats conviction – there is NO requirement that a defendant had any actual intent to carry out the threats.
+One final note on factors that have to be proven to obtain a criminal threats conviction: there is NO requirement that a defendant had any actual intent to carry out the threats.

 What are the Related California Crimes?